Novokostiantynivka, Sumy Oblast: Geography

 The village of Novokostiantynivka is located on the border with Russia, 1 km from the village of Stepne.

 History

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Khotin settlement hromada.

 On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.

 On August 26, 2024, during the Russo-Ukrainian War, Russian forces shelled the border territories of Sumy Oblast.
 A single explosion was recorded in the village, which is believed to be a KAB.

 On September 19, 2024, the Verkhovna Rada supported the renaming of the village of Pershe Travnya to Novokostiantynivka.
 The renaming came into effect on September 26, 2024.

+On August 24, 2026, Russian forces claimed to have seized the settlement., which Ukrainian sources deny.